Noah Van Sciver

-Noah Van Sciver (born July 7, 1984) is an independent American cartoonist.
-He currently resides in Columbia, South Carolina.
+Noah Van Sciver (born July 7, 1984) is an independent American cartoonist who resides in Columbia, South Carolina.

 Early life

 Van Sciver grew up in a large family in New Jersey.
 A self-taught artist, he was influenced by many comics, including Ralph Snart Adventures and comics by Joe Matt and R. Crumb.
 He and his family were members of the Church of Jesus Christ of Latter-day Saints (LDS Church), but he is no longer a member.
 His brother Ethan is a comic book artist and an internet personality.